University of Wisconsin–Madison

 • TidyUp doesn’t see files or images that are used in Question Banks for Classic Quizzes and other LTIs (example: New Quizzes).
 To avoid accidentally deleting these items, move them into a Canvas folder and exempt them from being scanned.

-Knowing the fundamental concepts of digital accessibility makes later steps easier to understand.
+Learning these core digital accessibility skills makes later steps easier to understand.
 This might take about ~20 minutes for a quick skim, or an hour or more for a deep dive.

-You can always go back to these fundamentals as specific questions come up.
+You can always go back to these core skills as specific questions come up.

 Option 1: To scan your entire course at once, use Canvas’s built-in accessibility checker, UDOIT, which identifies accessibility issues and guides you through prioritizing and fixing them.